Online Speculative Decoding

 \section{Introduction}

-Large language models (LLMs) such as GPT-4~\citep{openai2023gpt}, Claude~\citep{bai2022training}, and Llama~\citep{touvron2023llama,touvron2023llama2} are rapidly reinventing today's applications.
-Many companies are racing to deploy LLMs in their vertical domains, such as search, chatbots, and virtual assistants.
-Since most of these applications demand low latency, optimizing LLM serving latency is of vital importance and can directly translate into better quality of service and cost reduction.
+Large language models (LLMs) such as GPT-4~\citep{openai2023gpt} and LLaMA~\citep{touvron2023llama,touvron2023llama2} are rapidly reinventing today's applications.
+Many companies are racing to deploy LLMs in online services, such as search, chatbots, and virtual assistants.
+Since most of these services demand low latency, optimizing LLM serving latency directly translates into better quality of service and cost reduction.

-The latency of today's LLM service is unfortunately very high.
-This is primarily because serving a user query requires multiple serial evaluations of the LLM, each generating only one token of the response.
-An emerging solution to reduce the latency is speculative decoding.
-Speculative decoding employs a smaller model to speculate multiple output tokens of the target (large) model, then lets the target LLM verify these speculations in parallel.
-Then, if the verification of a token fails, the large model must recompute from that point.
-Therefore, the performance of speculative decoding primarily depends on the speculation accuracy of the small model.
-In the presence of diverse text inputs, the accuracy of existing speculative decoding methods is unfortunately not very high, due to the capability gap between the draft and target model.
-Employing a larger, more accurate model however defeats the purpose of speculative decoding as it potentially increases latency.
+The latency of today's LLM service is unfortunately very high, primarily because serving a user query requires multiple serial evaluations of the LLM, each generating only one token of the response.
+An emerging solution to reduce the latency is speculative decoding~\cite{leviathan2023fast}---it employs a small draft model to speculate multiple output tokens of the target (large) model, and then lets the target LLM verify these speculations in parallel.
+If the verification of a token fails, the large model must recompute from that point.
+Therefore, the performance of speculative decoding largely depends on the speculation accuracy of the draft model (also known as the token acceptance rate).
+In the presence of diverse text inputs, the accuracy of the speculations is often not very high, due to the capability gap between the draft and target models.
+Employing a larger, more accurate draft model, however, defeats the purpose of speculative decoding as it will increase latency.